Contemporary knowledge about God, Evolution, and the meaning of human life.

 The higher truths that we are discussing now cannot be understood by people who are on the initial stages of their evolution in human bodies as well as by those who are moving with the “downward” stream.
 One has to have a preliminary intellectual readiness for encompassing each new portion of the high spiritual skills.

-In this process it is very important that the one desirous to receive new initiation into sacred knowledge has to develop harmoniously in all three directions: intellectual, ethical, and psycho-energetical ones.
+In this process it is very important to know that the one who is desirous to receive new initiation into sacred knowledge has to harmoniously develop in all three directions: intellectual, ethical, and psycho-energetical.
 If this harmony is violated and one’s development goes on just along the latter line, then it can be only detrimental.
-In particular, a weak intellect can break under a load induced by penetration into the depths of the multidimensional universe.
+For example, a weak intellect can break under a load induced by penetration into the depths of the multidimensional universe.

-Let me note also that adequate ethical development is not possible if the corresponding intellectual basis is absent.
-Otherwise one gains only superficial understanding of the ethical principles.
+Let me also note that adequate ethical development is not possible if the corresponding intellectual basis is absent.
+Otherwise, one gains only a superficial understanding of the ethical principles.